UCL/TDMS/doc/developers.md

-  If you want to test changes on UCL's [myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/) (and/or don't have MATLAB on your pesonal machine) you can try these instructions...
+  If you want to test changes on UCL's [Myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/) (and/or don't have MATLAB on your pesonal machine) you can try these instructions
   ```{.sh}
   module purge
   module load beta-modules